-5. You should tell patients (unless this could cause them serious harm) if you intend to share confidential information about them with others who are outside the immediate care team.
+5 You should tell patients (unless this could cause them serious harm) if you intend to share confidential information about them with others who are outside the immediate care team.

-- 6. If the patient is considered to be incapable of giving or withholding consent to the disclosure of confidential information about them, you should consider whether disclosing the information to those close to the patient is what the patient would want or if it is in their best interests. - Your role in safeguarding confidentiality extends to all forms of record management including appropriate use of information technology and social media.
+- 6 If the patient is considered to be incapable of giving or withholding consent to the disclosure of confidential information about them, you should consider whether disclosing the information to those close to the patient is what the patient would want or if it is in their best interests. - 7 Your role in safeguarding confidentiality extends to all forms of record management including appropriate use of information technology and social media.

-The disclosure of information for the protection of children and the elderly against abuse is directed by legislation (such as the Children's Act 2001) and national policy.
-Key legislation for disclosure include the Data Protection Acts (1988 and 2003) and the Freedom of Information Acts (1997 and 2003).
+The disclosure of information for the protection of children and the elderly against abuse is directed by legislation, such as the Children Act 2001, Children First Act 2015 and national policy.
+Key legislation on disclosure includes the Data Protection Acts 1988-2018 and the Freedom of Information Act 2014.
+See www.dbei.gov.ie/ en/Data-Protection.

-An employer's information technology, record management and electronic access policies may also provide additional requirements about confidentiality and information sharing.
-Guidance on social media use is provided by the Board in its publication Guidance to Nurses and Midwives on Social Media and Social Networking.
+Your employer's information technology, record management and electronic access policies may also provide additional requirements about confidentiality and information sharing.
+We provide guidance on social media use in our publication Guidance to Nurses and Midwives on Social Media and Social Networking.

-Collaboration with others
+Principle 5 Collaboration with others